 In a first, an amateur astronomer has found four of five “lost” Jovian moons using images from a publicly available archive.
 The feat allows a recalculation of their orbits, leaving only one of Jupiter’s 79 known satellites still missing.

-The formerly missing moons are among a group of 23 small (1 to 4 km) Jovian satellites that Scott Sheppard (Carnegie Institution for Science) and colleagues reported in 2003.
+The formerly missing moons are among a group of 23 small Jovian satellites that Scott Sheppard (Carnegie Institution for Science) and colleagues reported in 2003.
 Many of these were later lost, though some were later recovered; as of late November, five lost moons remained.
 They are so faint that large telescopes can see them for only about a month every year, when Jupiter is closest to Earth.
-Early observations were limited, leaving their initial orbits uncertain, too, all of which made them easy to lose as their predicted positions because ever-more inaccurate.
+Early observations were limited, leaving their initial orbits uncertain, too, all of which made them easy to lose as their predicted positions became ever-more inaccurate.